Scientific Name(s): Marrubium vulgare (Tourn.) L.

 Common Name(s): Hoarhound, Horehound, Maromba, Marroio, White horehound

-Clinical studies regarding therapeutic uses of horehound are limited.
-Research has centered on the potential for use in cardiovascular disease, diabetes, and pain and inflammation, and wound healing; however, little or no clinical evidence supports the use of horehound in these roles or in cough preparations.
+Clinical studies regarding therapeutic use of horehound are limited.
+Most animal research has centered on the potential for use in cardiovascular disease, diabetes, pain and inflammation, and wound healing; however, little or no clinical evidence supports the use of horehound for any indication.

 Clinical trials are lacking to provide dosing guidance.
-Horehound infusions prepared with the leaves of M. vulgare and administered in 1 g envelopes, 3 times a day for 21 days were evaluated in one small clinical study of patients with type 2 diabetes receiving conventional treatment.
+Horehound infusions prepared with the leaves of M. vulgare and administered in 1 g envelopes 3 times a day for 21 days were evaluated in one small clinical study of patients with type 2 diabetes receiving conventional treatment.

 Use in pregnancy is contraindicated.

 Avoid use.
 Horehound reportedly has emmenagogue and abortifacient effects.

 As a flavoring agent and essential oil, horehound has been granted generally recognized as safe (GRAS) status by the US Food and Drug Administration (FDA).

 Horehound is native to Europe and Asia and has been naturalized to other areas, including the United States.(USDA 2021) It is a perennial, aromatic herb of the mint family.
 The plant grows to approximately 1 m in height and has oval leaves covered with white, woolly hairs.
 Horehound bears small, white flowers in dense whorls, which bloom from June to August.(Duke 2002, Robles-Zepeda 2011)